Try Our Charitable Tax Calculator

-See the difference that charitable donation tax credits make when you donate to your favourite charity and claim your donation receipts.
 Not only is giving to charity a great way to make a difference to your favourite cause, but when you claim your charitable tax credits you can also take advantage of federal and provincial government tax incentives.
-Calculate your savings below.

-By donating to your favourite charity, you may receive as much as 49% of the amount you donated back at tax time.
-That could mean a $494 tax credit on a total of $1000 donated in a single year in some provinces.
+By donating to your favourite charity, you may receive as much as a $550 non-refundable tax credit on a total of $1000 donated in a single year, in some provinces.

 You do not have to claim all of the donations you made in the year they were made.
 When you donate over $200, you are automatically eligible to carry them forward and claim them on your tax return for any of the next five years.
 This flexibility means that the unclaimed carry-forward portion may qualify for a larger tax deduction, in the future.